When I learned about gut health, I also started wondering about women's health. Maybe we are not designed to be uncomfortable every month?

 The Ovulatory Phase

-Biology: an egg is popping - all ripe and ready for conception.
+Female body: an egg is popping - all ripe and ready for conception!

 Nature: this phase is connected to the Full Moon.
 Midday.
 Summer.